top of page

 Accessibility Plan

-• Clear color contrast
+• Clear color contrast to support readability

-• Alt text and transcripts
+• Alt text and transcripts for images and media content

-• Resizable text and responsive layout
+• Resizable text and responsive layouts across screen sizes

-• Proper heading structure
+• Proper heading structure for screen reader navigation

-• WCAG-aligned testing
+• WCAG-aligned testing throughout development

-• Caption support
+• Caption support for video and animated content

 Wireframes

-Branding & Visual Identity
+Branding &

 What I aimed for:

-• Muted neutrals → calming, grounded
+• Muted neutrals to create a calming, grounded foundation

 Development Process